-Which one of the following is the most appropriate initial empiric treatment for acute proctitis in this woman?
+Which one of the following is the most appropriate initial empiric treatment for acute proctitis in this man?

 Sign In or Register Progress Not Saved!